orlovmax/gulp-workflow/README.md

 More details about this tasks you can read here:
 * ["grunt-bower-concat"](https://github.com/sapegin/grunt-bower-concat)
 * ["grunt-bowercopy"](https://github.com/timmywil/grunt-bowercopy)

+Also `bower-dev` task run ["grunt-contrib-clean"](https://github.com/gruntjs/grunt-contrib-clean) to delete all those pesky .gitkeep files.
+If you don't use bower - just run `grunt clean`.

+##Build task
+Recently, I've added build task, that allows us to clean our code from dev references and code-helpers, like livereload script.
+Also we're able to add some code snippets, like message for outdated browsers or link to minified source just before build.
+Thanks to ["grunt-preprocess"](https://github.com/jsoverson/grunt-preprocess#getting-started)

+Just type `grunt build` and it will process your files and execute rules inside conditional comments, than all files will be minified and placed to appropriate folders.

 ## Changelog
 * v1.0.0 (September 29, 2014)